London Viewpoints: Where To Get The Best Views In London

 Among the many paid and free things to do in London is to check out the skyline and the views they offer.
-Below is a list London viewpoints that are just too good to miss.
+Below is a list of London viewpoints that are just too good to miss.

-Paid entrance but great views of London’s Westend, Big Ben, and sights on the Thames.
+London Eye offers great views of London’s Westend, Big Ben, and sights on the Thames.
 The captivating ‘London Eye’ at the Riverside Building, County Hall is the cantilevered observation wheel, the largest in the world.

 Designed by Marks Barfield Architects, it rotates over the River Thames.
 Rotating at 135m, you will have a mesmerizing 360-degree view of Waterloo station and the capital.